-iv) Written Down Value: Written-down value is the value of an asset after accounting for depreciation or amortization.
-It is calculated by subtracting accumulated depreciation or amortization from the asset's original value, and it reflects the asset's present worth from an accounting perspective.
+- iii) Written Down Value: Written-down value is the value of an asset after accounting for depreciation or amortization.
+It is calculated by subtracting accumulated depreciation or amortization from the asset's original value, and it reflects the asset's present worth from an accounting perspective. - iv) Replacement Value: Replacement cost or value is the cost to replace an asset of a company with an asset of similar utility. - v) Fair Value: Fair value is the sale price agreed upon by a willing buyer and seller, assuming both parties enters the transaction freely and knowledgeably. - vi) NetRealizableValue: The netrealizable value(NRV) of an asset is the money a seller expects to receive for the sale of an asset after deducting the costs of selling or disposing of the asset.

-Written-down value can be calculated by a method of depreciation that is sometimes called the diminishing balance method.
-This accounting technique reduces the value of an asset by a set percentage each year.
-Different depreciation techniques also exist in accounting and are used to capitalize the expenses of different types of asset.